oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 TOSCA language.
 In this specification, we refer to those designs as **service templates** and we use the term **resolver** to refer to the management component that *instantiates* service representations based on *service templates*.
-TOSCA *service templates* define graphs which allows the *service representations* to be created as graphs as well.
+TOSCA *service templates* define service elements and their relationships which results in the *service representations* to be created as graphs.
 Service templates consist of **node templates** from which node representations are created, and **relationship templates** from which relationship representations are created.
 Note that whereas TOSCA does not standardize representations, it does standardize grammar for defining templates.

 The use of templates supports reuse of service designs while at the same time allowing for service-specific variability.
 Specifically,